-I am receiving an increasing number of inquiries about church planting or launching a new ministry.
-I like that.
-It shows people are still willing to walk by faith.
+Through the years I have been asked hundreds of times about what I would say are the critical steps in planting or launching a church or ministry.
 Having planted two churches and after helping numerous non-profit ministries see their start, I’ve learned a few things, many of which I write about here.
-I’ve also learned there are a few common steps in a successful launch.
+I know are a few common steps in a successful launch.

-It doesn’t really matter what the ministry is…the launching process is relatively the same.
-You should know I’m a simple-minded guy.
-But, time and time again I’ve seen simple work.
+It doesn’t really matter what the ministry is the launching process is relatively the same.
+I’m a simple-minded guy.
+I like quick reads and steps and then let me go to work.
+Time and time again I’ve seen simple work.
 Sometimes we over complicate things.

 Here are 5 steps to a successful ministry launch:

-Equip and assign – With people contributing, determine the tasks needed to accomplish the vision.
+Equip and assign – Determine the tasks needed to accomplish the vision and then line up people to accomplish the tasks.
 Help people understand their unique role in accomplishing the vision and assign them to specific tasks.
 Give them the resources they need and make sure they are clear on their assigned role.

 Release – Let people do their part to accomplish the vision.
-Give real ownership.
+Give real ownership to people.
 Delegate.
 Don’t control.

 Simple enough?
 What would you add?

 Any of these you’d especially like me to expand upon on a future post?